-Under ECO3, energy suppliers are able to deliver up to 10% of their obligation through the installation of innovative measures to eligible households.
+Under ECO3, energy suppliers can deliver up to 10% of their obligation by installing innovative measures in eligible households.
 There are two innovation routes under the scheme:

-- Demonstration actions – measures that have previously been tested in a laboratory setting and now require testing at scale in a live environment, or are marketable products that are being sold in the market and may need additional support.
+- Demonstration actions – measures that have previously been tested in a laboratory setting and now require testing at scale in a live environment, or are marketable products that are being sold and may need additional support.

 - Innovation measures – a measure that is different from those previously delivered under supplier energy efficiency obligations by having, for example, an improved material that can demonstrate improved energy efficiency performance, or an improved installation technique.

-These routes are optional and energy suppliers do not have to deliver measures under them.
-However, to encourage participation by obligated suppliers, and to deliver new and improved measures into the scheme, a Lifetime Bill Saving score (for demonstration actions) or a deemed score uplift (for innovation measures) will be awarded to measures that are delivered under these routes.
+These routes are optional to obligated suppliers.
+However, to encourage participation, and to deliver new and improved measures into the scheme, a Lifetime Bill Saving score (for demonstration actions) or a deemed score uplift (for innovation measures) will be awarded to measures that are delivered under these routes.

-In addition to innovation, suppliers will be able to use a new monitored measures route to deliver up to 10% of their obligation.
+In addition to innovation, suppliers can use the monitored measures route to deliver up to 10% of their obligation.
 This is also voluntary and is intended to allow suppliers the opportunity to use modern monitoring technology to measure the actual energy efficiency performance of homes that have received energy efficiency measures over time.
 Suppliers who use the monitored measures route will receive a score uplift if the measures that are being monitored are proven to deliver more savings than that assumed by the standard deemed score.

 We have written guidance to assist interested parties in delivering measures under these three routes.
-This can be found below, alongside the three application forms for each of the innovation routes.
+This can be found below, alongside their respective application forms.
 Approved innovation measure descriptions and monitored measure scoring methodologies are also published below.

 Please note that only obligated suppliers can submit an innovation application to Ofgem.

-A technical advisory panel (TAP) has been set up to review applications made under each route and make recommendations to Ofgem to approve or reject applications.
+A technical advisory panel (TAP) has been set up to review applications and make recommendations to Ofgem to approve or reject applications.
 Minutes of TAP meetings are also published here.
 The TAP meeting dates for 2019/20/21 are as follows:

 - 3 April 2019 - Minutes available